rockstor/rockstor-doc/config_backup.rst

     :scale: 80%
     :align: center

-Note in the above listing we have several saved configurations.
+Note in the above listing we have several saved configurations.The config named **my-rockstor-config5.json.gz** is an example of an **uploaded** configuration that was renamed locally after having been downloaded previously and is now ready to be applied using the **Play** icon as usual.

-The config named **my-rockstor-config5.json.gz** is an example of an uploaded configuration that was renamed locally after having been downloaded previously and is now ready to be applied using the **Play** icon as usual.
+**All configuration backups are stored in zipped json format in the /opt/rockstor/static/config-backups directory**